tubiz/woo-paystack/README.md

 ## Changelog

+### 5.4.0 - December 9, 2018 ###
+*   New: Add support for Paystack split payments
+*   New: Display Paystack fee and Paystack payout amount on the order details page
+*   Misc: Add support for WooCommerce 3.5
+*   Misc: Renamed Skye Bank Plc to Polaris Bank Limited
+*   Misc: Add new banks (ALAT by WEMA, ASO Savings and Loans, MainStreet Bank & Ekondo Microfinance Bank) to Allowed Banks Card list
+*   Misc: Add new banks logos (ALAT by WEMA, ASO Savings and Loans, MainStreet Bank & Ekondo Microfinance Bank) to Payment Icons list

 ### 5.3.1 - July 26, 2018 ###
 *	Fix: The bank payment channel not showing in the default gateway